Scalar probes on wormholes in Lovelock theories with unique vacuum: Introduction

-The general features that a static metric must fulfil in order to describe a traversable, asymptotically flat wormhole were studied in the original papers \cite{Ellis:1973yv}, \cite{Morris:1988cz} and \cite{Morris:1988tu}, and the metrics considered in such references have been used as toy models to study the propagation of probe fields on spacetimes with wormhole topology.
-For example, the propagation of scalar and electromagnetic waves may correctly led to the interpretation of the wormhole geometry as an extended particle \cite{Clement:1982ej}.
-Transmission and reflection coefficients for asymptotically flat, ultrastatic wormholes in 2+1 and 3+1 dimensions have been studied in references \cite{Kar:1994ty}, \cite{Kar:1995jz} and \cite{Taylor:2014vsa} featuring resonances for particular values of the wormhole parameters, and leading to almost reflectionless effective potentials\footnote{There is also an extensive literature on Euclidean wormholes leading to instantons and on the use of scalar probes to test the stability of the configuration (see e.g. \cite{Betzios:2017krj} and references therein).
+The general features that a static metric must fulfill in order to describe a traversable, asymptotically flat wormhole were studied in the seminal papers \cite{Ellis:1973yv}, \cite{Morris:1988cz}, and \cite{Morris:1988tu}, and the metrics considered in such references have been used as toy models to study the propagation of probe fields on spacetimes with wormhole topology.
+For example, the propagation of scalar and electromagnetic waves may correctly lead to the interpretation of the wormhole geometry as an extended particle \cite{Clement:1982ej}.
+Transmission and reflection coefficients for asymptotically flat, ultrastatic wormholes in 2+1 and 3+1 dimensions have been studied in Refs. \cite{Kar:1994ty}, \cite{Kar:1995jz}, and \cite{Taylor:2014vsa}, featuring resonances for particular values of the wormhole parameters, and leading to almost reflectionless effective potentials\footnote{There is also an extensive literature on Euclidean wormholes (see, e.g., \cite{Hebecker:2018ofv}) leading to instantons and on the use of scalar probes to test the stability of the configuration (see, e.g., \cite{Betzios:2017krj}, \cite{Jonas:2023qle} and references therein).
+It has been recently established that geometries with such properties can be embedded in M-theory \cite{AnabalonGuarino}.
 In this paper we will be interested in traversable, Lorentzian wormholes.}.
-In reference \cite{Taylor:2014vsa} it was also shown that a non-minimally coupled scalar field may lead to an instability since the effective Schr\"{o}dinger potential for the perturbation turns out to be negative definite.
-Even more, when the wormhole is asymptotically flat in both asymptotic regions, outgoing boundary conditions at both infinities lead to a quasinormal spectrum which can mimic that of a black hole of mass $ M$ for a given wormhole mass $M^{-1}$ \cite{Taylor:2014vsa}.
+In Ref. \cite{Taylor:2014vsa} it was also shown that a nonminimally coupled scalar field may lead to an instability since the effective Schr\"{o}dinger potential for the perturbation turns out to be negative definite.
+Even more, when the wormhole is asymptotically flat in both asymptotic regions, outgoing boundary conditions at both infinities lead to a quasinormal spectrum which can mimic that of a black hole of mass $M$ for a given wormhole mass $M^{-1}$ \cite{Taylor:2014vsa} (see also the recent works \cite{Khoo:2024yeh,Alfaro:2024tdr} and references therein).
+By imposing boundary conditions on the asymptotic AdS boundary as well as at the throat, a particular family of smooth wormholes in Einstein's theory coupled to a nonlinear electrodynamics has also been shown to be stable provided an effective Breitenlohner-Freedman bound \cite{BF1, BF2, MT1} is fulfilled for the probe scalar field \cite{Kim:2018ang}.